aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/04-set-up-site-to-site-vpn.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-This section provides an overview and detailed step-by-step instructions for using AWS Site-to-Site VPN and AWS Transit Gateway as a means to quickly and securely establish network connectivity between your on-premises and AWS environments.
+This section provides detailed step-by-step instructions for using AWS Site-to-Site VPN and AWS Transit Gateway as a means to quickly and securely establish network connectivity between your on-premises and AWS environments.

 By following these instructions, you will enable network connectivity between your on-premises environment and the centrally managed development VPC you established earlier in this guide.